nandabritto/beer_rate/README.md

 2. Create a placeholder image database to be added on post if user doesn't add a beer image on their review;
 3. Add a beer style json database on Beer style form;
 4. Add a beer json database on Beer Form;
-5. Include icon rating for bitterness and money vale field.
+5. Include icon rating for bitterness and money value field.
 6.

 ## Languages Used